-That’s why many women turn to a “candida diet” to reduce their risk of yeast infections, basically by reducing the types of food that yeast (or “candida”) feed on.
+That’s why many women turn to an “anti-candida diet” to reduce their risk of yeast infections, basically by reducing the types of food that yeast (or “candida”) feed on.
 Sounds logical, but is it > legit ?
 And is the Candida Diet healthy?

-Candida is a usually harmless fungus, a type of yeast that lives in your body and even helps your gut with digestion.
+Candida is fungus that is usually harmless.
+It’s a type of yeast that lives in your body and even helps your gut with digestion.

 But when it comes to candida, the more is definitely not the merrier.
-“Yeast can hang out and patiently wait for the environment to become more hospitable so they can multiply and thrive,” says Anna Cabeca, D.O., a triple board-certified osteopathic physician and author of best-selling books “The Hormone Fix,” a holistic lifestyle program for menopausal woman, and “Keto-Green 16,” a nutritional plan for staying healthy and slim for all ages.
+“Yeast can hang out and patiently wait for the environment to become more hospitable so it can multiply and thrive,” says Dr. Anna Cabeca, DO, a triple board-certified osteopathic physician and author of best-selling books “The Hormone Fix,” a holistic lifestyle program for menopausal woman, and “Keto-Green 16,” a nutritional plan for staying healthy and slim for all ages.

 That’s when it becomes a fungal infection called candidiasis.
 You can get this infection just about anywhere on your body, but the down-there version is more commonly called a yeast infection.